Jman420/menrva/engine/README.md

 ## Contributing
 See [CONTRIBUTING](../docs/CONTRIBUTING.md) document for details on building and contributing to the Menrva Projects.

+See [DevInstructions](docs/DevInstructions.md) document for details on preparing builds and developing the MenrvaEngine Project.

-See [EngineArchitecture](docs/EngineArchitecture.md) document for details on the Engine Project Architecture.
+See [EngineArchitecture](docs/EngineArchitecture.md) document for details on the MenrvaEngine Project Architecture.

 ## Adding Menrva Engine to Projects
 The MenrvaEngine will often need to be extended to support the environment which is hosting it.
 This can be accomplished by adding the MenrvaEngine to another Project and providing any missing structures and/or functions.